Learning how to forgive your spouse for being unfaithful is possible.

 6. Forgiveness is for you, even if the marriage fails.

 Healing takes time, forgiveness is ultimately a choice.
 Everybody heals differently to some extent.
 But training your brain to not dwell on the offenses of your mate are vital to the process.

-These 5 steps are a start and they will be important pieces of the puzzle as you make your journey to healing and forgiveness.
+- These 5 steps are just a start as you make your journey to healing and forgiveness.

-If you are both trying to heal your marriage, it’s also helpful to read how to rebuild your marriage after an affair.
+- If you are both trying to heal your marriage, it’s also helpful to read how to rebuild your marriage after an affair.

 Forgiveness may seem impossible right now as you walk through the grief and anger of your spouses affair, but it is attainable in time.

 What about you?
 Do you find one of these harder than another when thinking about forgiving your spouse?
 Has other techniques worked for you in forgiving your spouse for their unfaithfulness?
 This can be either an unfaithful wife or husband.
 Leave a comment below.

 Hi, I really enjoyed your blog.
 This helped me.
 Thank you for expressing this.